Grounding DINO-US-SAM: Text-Prompted Multi-Organ Segmentation in Ultrasound with LoRA-Tuned Vision-Language Models: Introduction

 SAM requires user-provided spatial prompts, such as bounding boxes, which limits full automation.
 To address this, APG-SAM~\cite{yin2025apg} recently introduced automatic spatial prompting through detection networks, eliminating the need for manual bounding box inputs.
 Although this is a promising advancement, the method lacks explicit semantic guidance through text and is limited to breast ultrasound images, reducing its generalizability to other anatomies.
 Taking a different approach, Chen \textit{et al.}~\cite{chen2025multi} developed MOFO, a multi-organ ultrasound segmentation model guided by anatomical priors.
 Although an important step forward, it only supports fixed organ-specific task prompts.
 In other words, the prompts are hard-coded to a closed list of organs and are not flexible~\cite{chen2025multi}.
 In addition, this work relies on learning from multiple organs simultaneously, requiring the presence of data from various organs in the training set for effective segmentation.
 It also doesn't provide inference time, potentially limiting real-time clinical deployment.

 To address the limitations of manual prompting in SAM-based segmentation, we incorporate Grounding DINO~\cite{liu2024grounding} as a prior model to automatically generate the bounding boxes needed for SAM-based segmentation of ultrasound images.
 Grounding DINO integrates cross-modal attention between image and text features to generate bounding boxes from input prompts without requiring predefined classes or user interaction.
 This capability enables automatic spatial prompting for SAM, allowing it to segment anatomical structures in ultrasound images based on high-level semantic cues such as organ names.
-Unlike prior methods like APG-SAM, which rely solely on visual detection networks and are restricted to specific anatomies (e.g., breast), our approach combines the semantic flexibility of text-based localization with the generalization ability of VLMs, resulting in a more scalable and fully automated segmentation pipeline across diverse US imaging domains.
+Unlike prior methods like APG-SAM, which rely solely on visual detection networks and are restricted to specific anatomies (e.g., breast), our approach combines the semantic flexibility of text-based localization with the generalization ability of VLMs, resulting in a more scalable and fully automated segmentation pipeline across diverse ultrasound imaging domains.
 To this end, our proposed approach integrates a Low-Rank Adaptation (LoRA), tuned Grounding DINO detector, with a frozen SAM2 decoder.
 Notably, only 1.7\% of the Grounding DINO parameters are updated during training, while the weights of SAM2 remain entirely frozen.
 Therefore, the proposed LoRA-based grounding strategy overcomes the geometric-only guidance of APG-SAM\cite{yin2025apg} and the rigid organ-specific prompt design of Chen \textit{et al.}\cite{chen2025multi}, offering a scalable, annotation-free solution for ultrasound segmentation in diverse clinical applications.
-The contribution of the proposed approaches can be summarized as follows:
+For natural images, Das~\textit{et al.}~\cite{das2024prompting} demonstrated the effectiveness of prompting foundational models for omni-supervised instance segmentation, showcasing how models like Grounding DINO and SAM can be adapted to complex instance segmentation tasks.
+Chen \textit{et al.}~\cite{chen2025interpreting} presented a visual precision search interpretability framework built on top of Grounding DINO and SAM to study object-level model behavior.
+Zhang~\textit{et al.}~\cite{zhang2024efficientvit} introduced EfficientViT‑SAM, which utilizes Grounding DINO to provide bounding box proposals to SAM in order to generate segmentation masks in a zero-shot open-world setting.